kagebright/teamprofile-generator/README.md

 3. Run node index.js in your terminal to start the application.

 ## Contributors
-This project was creatted by [Bright Abety](https://github.com/kagebright)
+This project was created by [Bright Abety](https://github.com/kagebright)

 ## Links
 - [GitHub repo](https://github.com/kagebright/teamprofile-generator)